matthework/chatgpt-flask/README.md

 # chatgpt-flask

-This backend Flask app handles API calls to OpenAI’s ChatGPT model, processes the request, and returns the response to the frontend React app.
+This backend Flask app handles API calls to OpenAI’s ChatGPT model, processes the request, and returns the response to the frontend app.

 ## How to start app